YinYasa Yoga serves as both a stand-alone Yoga system, and as an introductory pathway to Astanga Yoga.

 Without the connective tissue release of Yin, the muscles have no space to extend fully, the joints are not fully irrigated and the tendon muscle overlay is not fully regenerated.

 Taught in a multi level inclusive format, this one hour class provides a platform that encourages progress, while cultivating patience and contentment in the postures.
+This class perfectly compliments the dynamic nature of Astanga yoga.

 This one hour class is what we call a Foundational Meditation class.